-Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic
+Coronavirus Covid 19: Two new deaths, new details about level 3 revealed

 There are two new deaths and eight new cases of coronavirus in New Zealand.

-Director of Public Health, Caroline McElnay, is giving an update with Finance Minister Grant Robertson.
+Director of Public Health, Caroline McElnay, has given an update with Finance Minister Grant Robertson.

 The death toll from coronavirus is now 11.

-One of the new deaths occured in Waikato Hospital - a man in 90s who died yesterday.
+One of the new deaths occurred in Waikato Hospital - a man in 90s who died yesterday.

 He was admitted on Saturday night "very unwell".
 His infection was linked to the Matamata cluster.